 In a world where the divide between rich and poor continues to widen and our environment is fighting a losing battle, it would help if the idea of downward mobility took hold.
 The push to keep profits rising and growth increasing has made for more trouble than the EU Summit knows how to handle, and has created huge debts at every level -- from the international to our own back yards.
 It has wreaked havoc on our planet's limited resources, and on our happiness as human beings.
 The pressure to be always upwardly mobile has created stresses that mean even children are having panic attacks these days, and families don't have time for each other.
 It makes me sigh.

 It's silly, all of it.
 Who came up with this idea that there always has to be more, bigger, faster, snazzier ways to live?
 It's just not good for us, body, mind or soul to be always scrabbling to get to the top of the heap!
-Most of us could do with a little of Nouwen's downward mobility, also known as humility, because when we try to exalt ourselves above others, the opportunities for joy and belonging evaporate like the water in a birdbath on a hot summer day.
+Most of us could do with a healthy dose of Nouwen's downward mobility, also known as humility, because when we try to exalt ourselves above others, the opportunities for joy and belonging evaporate like the water in a birdbath on a hot summer day.
 And the planet is desecrated, and relationships fail, and the push for materialism to fill spiritual gaps means the cycle just perpetuates itself.

 But Jesus and all wise spiritual leaders chose a different way.
 Jesus' disciples were waiting for him to be a king, but he was busy showing them that what was really important wasn't money and fame -- it was love.
 Love the Lord your God with all your heart, soul and mind, and love your neighbour as you love yourself.
 Pretty simple, and not a peep about upward mobility!